ashis2004/Sentiment_Analysis/README.md

 Standardization
 Tokenization
 Encoding
-For the data I would be like from IMDB Dataset of 50K Movie Reviews:
+For the data I would be like from IMDB Dataset of 50K Movie Reviews;